top of page

 The noun 'allegiance' has its etymological origins in medieval Latin and Old French.
 It is derived from the medieval Latin word 'alligantia,' which combines 'ad,' meaning 'to' or 'toward,' and 'ligare,' meaning 'to bind.'
 In Old French, it became 'allegeance' and later entered Middle English as 'allegiance.'
 The term 'allegiance' refers to the loyalty, commitment, or fidelity that a person or group has toward a particular person, group, or cause.
 It implies a binding connection or obligation, highlighting the idea that one is bound by a sense of duty, faithfulness, or devotion to uphold and support something or someone.
 The etymology of 'allegiance' underscores its historical connection to the notion of being bound or tied to a particular authority or principle through loyalty and commitment.

-Quiz: Find the meaning of allegiance
+Quiz: Find the meaning of the noun allegiance:

 Try Again!